jacobtomlinson/enigma-go/README.md

 Build using the specification at http://www.codesandciphers.org.uk/enigma/index.htm.

-Currently implements an M3 enigma machine using rotors I, II and III.
+Currently implements an M3 enigma machine using rotors I, II, III, IV and V.

 ## Install